innomask/contributions/2019-07-01-sample-post.md

 ## HTML Elements

 Below is just about everything you'll need to style in the theme.
 Use these tools to build your post.
-To preview the live view of the markdown file, you can use the following extensions:

-<a href="https://addons.mozilla.org/en-US/firefox/addon/gitlab-markdown-viewer/">Firefox - Markdown Viewer</a>

-<a href="https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl">Chrome - Markdown Viewer</a>

 # Heading 1